nirajregar7-cmd/sanwarapp/replit.md

 The application uses PostgreSQL as the primary database, with Drizzle ORM for type-safe operations.
 The schema supports core entities like users, salons, services, working hours, time slots, bookings, and reviews.
 Enhancements include tables for staff management, customer wallets, wallet transactions, referral programs, and platform statistics.
 The design supports multi-tenancy with owner-based data isolation and includes session storage for authentication.

 ### Authentication System
 The system uses traditional email/password authentication with bcrypt for secure password hashing and JWT tokens for session management. `express-session` with PostgreSQL storage maintains persistent login states.
 Users can register as either a customer or salon owner, with role-based access control implemented throughout the application.
 Social login integration with Google and Facebook OAuth is also supported.
+An automated welcome email system sends personalized onboarding messages to new users based on their role, integrated across all registration methods.

 ### File Storage and Media Management
 Media uploads are handled via Google Cloud Storage, leveraging Replit's sidecar authentication for secure access.
 Uppy.js provides a modern file upload interface.
 An Access Control List (ACL) mechanism ensures fine-grained permissions for uploaded files, allowing for private media access based on user relationships.